PBR/CoSSA/rawreads/Simulation Of Datasets.md

 gene.

-The focus is on the CoSSA pipeline, and for this, the datasets need only to contain distinct frequencies of k-mers - the underlying mechanism is of secondary interest.
+The focus is on the CoSSA pipeline, and for this, the datasets need only to contain distinct frequencies of k-mers - the underlying mechanism is secondary here.
 Next, it should be possible to map the final list of k-mers on a real genome.
 Third, the scripts should run fast for a course and have small datasets.